cruel-intentions/devshell-files/README.md

 Now we only need to import it our project and set 'pre-build', 'build', 'test' and 'deploy' configs

-If we try to set something that is not a string to it, one error will raise
+If we try to set something that is not a string to it, one error will raise, typecheking it.

 There are [other types](https://nixos.org/manual/nixos/stable/index.html#sec-option-types) that can be used (some of them):
 - lib.types.bool